Strategy ResourcesStrategic Planning

 When it comes to writing a business strategy, it’s not just the words that count.
 A Strategic Planning Process (SPP) ensures you take the words and convert them into actions and projects.
 Companies and organisations are good at writing strategies; very few are good at implementing them.

 Our strategic methodology follows a seven-step process.
 The e-book takes you through each step.
 It provides advice and guidence on how to set up and run workshops that will produce an effective strategy.

 Strategic Planning Process

-The foundation of your plan rests on your vision and purpose should encapsulate who you are as a business.
+The foundation of your plan rests on your vision and purpose will encapsulate who you are as a business.
 At the top-most level the statements describe what you want to achieve, and how you will interact with society, your staff and your customers.
 This is the foundation of an assessment that must be made to determine where you are and where you want to go.

 There are so many things you could do that the process may become overwhelming.
 By assessing where you are and what is in the market already, you will be able to prioritise on what actually needs to be done.
 Setting three strategic priorities will turn an abstract vision into the basis of a successful plan.
 This is where the real strategic planning process starts